bugs-creator/LatentArtiFusion/readme.md

 You can train a new model from scratch.
 We provide two training codes for unet.
 Before the training begins, you need to complete the steps of the Environment Setup.

-You can download our dataset from the google drive [link](https://drive.google.com/drive/folders/13SDZzcgtO3RIdZIiteb-jo3hUtGAqOuq).
+You can download our dataset from the Google Drive [link](https://drive.google.com/drive/folders/13SDZzcgtO3RIdZIiteb-jo3hUtGAqOuq).
 Our model is trained on `Training_data/trainB`.
 You can also generate your own dataset by putting images in a directory.

-Here is the launch script of training.
+Here is the launch script for training.

 ```
 accelerate launch train_latent_diffusion.py \